Skip to main content

 • What capabilities must be developed within our team to stay relevant for the organization?

-• What competencies are missing from the organization that may be important in the following 2-3 years to stay in the competition?
+• What competencies must be added to the organization that may be important in the following 2-3 years to stay in the competition?

 • What should you learn and develop to be a top performer in the industry?

 After collecting the input, have a workshop with the team to review and update the current skill matrix.
-Keeping the organization’s goals and strategy in mind is essential, as some input may not be relevant.
-Similarly, removing skills that have become redundant is important.
+It is essential to keep the organization’s goals and strategy in mind, as some input may not be relevant.
+Similarly, it is important to remove skills that have become redundant.
 This is important to keep the team evolving and growth-focused.

 Usage